Plandroid Help Documentation

 Many parts that you add to your design also have the ability to snap-to (connect with) other parts.
 Connections are shown in green if the part or tool that is being manipulated can connect to it, or red if it cannot.
 Connections that glow green indicate that those parts have locked onto each other, and if you complete your action at that point, the parts will snap together.

-To be a compatible connection, both connectors must have the same size and shape - although a single connection can be made to match multiple sizes.
+To be a compatible connection, both connectors must have the same size, shape, and (if defined) thread - although a single connection can be made to match multiple sizes.
 A connection's shape can be either circular or rectangular.
 A part may have connections that are angled perpendicular to the canvas, or they may lie in the plane of the canvas, and this may affect which other parts it can connect to.
 A flexible duct, for example, can bend to connect to either.

 Parts with circular connectors (left) and rectangular connectors (right)